Iam4lex/aws-certified/exams.md

 <details>
 <summary>Show Answer</summary>
 **Answer:** A. When there is flexibility in when an application needs to run.

-**Explanation:** Spot Instances are ideal for applications that have flexible start and end times, or that can be interrupted without impacting business operations.
 </details>

 ### 5. Which service enables customers to audit and monitor changes in AWS resources?